The Popular Selling Whiskey Brands and Logos in the USA

 Bell’s Whiskey

-A distinctive feature of this brand is the blackcurrant and honey flavor.
-The drink is considered a symbol of Great Britain, so its logo features the national flag.
-The drink is named in honor of its creators – the Bell family.
-The year the brand was founded is considered 1825, although at that time, only a store was opened where the famous whisky was later sold.
+A distinctive feature of this brand is its blackcurrant-and-honey flavor.
+The drink is associated with Great Britain, so its logo features the United Kingdom’s national flag.
+The drink is named in honor of its creators, the Bell family.
+The brand was founded in 1825, though at the time, only a store was opened, where the famous whisky was later sold.
 Arthur Bell created his masterpiece in 1863 after 12 years of experimentation.
 He patented his discovery and founded a blending company only shortly before his death.

 Black Velvet Canadian Whiskey

 After founding the distillery in 1933, the Gilby brothers immediately innovated in whisky production technology to make their drink stand out in the market.
-They applied triple filtration to blended spirits aged between 5 and 8 years.
+They applied triple filtration to blended spirits aged 5-8 years.
 The result was an unusual aristocratic smoothness worthy of kings.
-This feature is reflected in the name and logo of the whisky, which depicts a heraldic coat of arms.
+This feature is reflected in the whisky’s name and logo, which depict a heraldic coat of arms.

 Consumers appreciated the flavor, and by 1945, sales began to grow.
 Today, Black Velvet is the most consumed product in the United States.
 The two main types of the drink differ in aftertaste.
 The five-year-old blend has notes of citrus and sherbet, while the eight-year-old spirit has hints of roasted nuts and caramel.